 SECTION 9.518 SIDEWALKS.
 Public sidewalk improvements are required for all land divisions and property development in the City of Lowell.
 Sidewalks may be deferred by the City where future road or utility improvements will occur and on property in the rural fringe of the City where urban construction standards have not yet occurred.
 The property owner is obligated to provide the sidewalk when requested by the City or is obligated to pay their fair share if sidewalks are installed by the City at a later date.
 An irrevocable Waiver of Remonstrance shall be recorded with the property to guarantee compliance with this requirement.

-Recommended FINDING for approval: Similar to the response for Section 9.517 Streets, above, the applicant is proposing development adjacent to the City right-of-way and thus, per Section 9.518, public sidewalks are required for all property development in Lowell.
+Staff Response: Similar to the response for Section 9.517 Streets, above, the applicant is proposing development adjacent to the City right-of-way and thus, per Section 9.518, public sidewalks are required for all property development in Lowell.
 The specific sidewalk plans for North Pioneer Street are contained in this report as images 1-3 and are taken from the Lowell Downtown Master Plan.
 No immediate sidewalk improvements are required for North Shore Drive other than a new pedestrian sidewalk connection point from the existing sidewalk, across the bioswale, to the proposed ground-floor mixed use development and landscaping, including street trees.

-Condition of Approval #6: Applicant shall construct a pedestrian sidewalk connection from North Shore Drive to the ground-floor commercial businesses of Phase 1.
+Condition of Approval #5: Applicant shall construct a pedestrian sidewalk connection from North Shore Drive to the ground-floor commercial businesses of Phase 1.
 Sidewalk construction plans shall be submitted to the City Administrator for review and approval, prior to the issuance of building permits.
-Coordination of review and approval may be required between the City and Lane County Public Works.